apostrophecms/apostrophe-documentation/tutorials/howtos/responsive-images.md

 layout: tutorial
 ---

-The `apostrophe-images-widgets` module provides a powerful way to select and display images on the site, including the ability to manually crop images on the server or responsively on the client.
+The `apostrophe-images-widgets` module provides a powerful way to select and display images on the site, including the ability to manually crop images, or rely on CSS to carry out various automatic responsive cropping approaches.

 However, this dynamic behavior comes at the expense of not rendering images as `<img>` tags, but rather as CSS based background images.
 If you're looking to use the `srcset` attribute, you can do so by loading a custom widget.